Mentor teachers

 Ayanna began her career with Teach for America in Baltimore, where she taught the fifth grade.
 Since then, Ayanna has served as dean of students, literacy coach, co-school leader, and principal with several charter school management organizations, including KIPP and Achievement First.
 Most recently, she joined the Achievement School District in Tennessee, a newly established district charged with reforming and boosting student achievement in the lowest-performing schools in the state.
 As the Achievement School District’s literacy coach and the principal of Georgian Hills Achievement Elementary School, Ayanna coached a team of educators responsible for moving the school from the bottom five percent of elementary schools in the state.
 Ayanna earned her B.A. in American Studies at Occidental College and an M.A.T. from Johns Hopkins University.

-Caroline began with Teach for America in Los Angeles, teaching high school English as a second language.
-After teaching middle school history and English, she returned to her hometown of New York City, where she taught seventh-grade English with Achievement First Endeavor Middle School and was named a Stage 4 Distinguished Teacher.
+Now in her third year as a Mentor Teacher, Caroline began with Teach for America in Los Angeles, teaching high school English as a second language.
+After teaching middle school history and English, she returned to her hometown of New York City, where she taught seventh-grade English with Achievement First Endeavor Middle School and was named a Distinguished Teacher.
 As the school's ELA and history academic dean and principal-in-residence, Caroline led her team through the transition to Common Core standards and a 25 percentage point increase in student proficiency on the state’s ELA assessment.
 She then served as the school’s principal for five years; the school posted double-digit proficiency gains in both ELA and math.
 Today, Caroline is an educational consultant, specializing in school leader and teacher coaching and professional development.
 She earned her B.A in English from Dartmouth College and her M.A from Loyola Marymount University.

-Carrie began her career teaching second and third grades for Teach for America in the South Bronx.
-Her students made on average 1.7 grades of growth in reading per year and 84 percent were found proficient in math.
-Carrie was a founding second grade teacher and leadership resident at Success Academy's flagship school, before becoming founding principal of Success Academy Upper West.
-Her school received the Blackboard Award for Rising Star Grade Schools and was ranked first in math and eighth in ELA, based on student performance on the New York State assessments.
-Carrie was a cognitively guided instruction (CGI) math consultant for various schools in Minnesota and most recently worked as a dean of instruction at Hiawatha Academies.
-Carrie earned a B.A. from Harvard University in psychology and an M.S. from Pace University.
+Now in her third year as a Mentor Teacher, Carrie began her career teaching second- and third- grades for Teach for America in the South Bronx.
+Her students averaged 1.7 grades of growth in reading and 84 percent were proficient in math each year.
+Carrie was a founding second-grade teacher and leadership resident at Success Academy's flagship school, before becoming founding principal of Success Academy Upper West.
+Her school received the Blackboard Award for Rising Star Grade Schools and was ranked first in math and eighth in ELA, based on student performance on the state assessments.
+Carrie was a cognitively guided instruction math consultant for schools across the country and currently coaches the implementation of research-based strategies to enhance student learning.
+Carrie earned a B.A. from Harvard University in psychology and a M.S. from Pace University.

 Corey began her career teaching at Success Academy in Hell’s Kitchen, New York, where she taught the first through the fourth grades and was a lab site teacher and grade team leader.
 Her classes ranked in the top 10 percent in the network, and the strategies she deployed resulted in 100 percent of her students passing the state math exam.
 Later, Corey was principal of WeGrow, a private elementary school.
 She was then associate director of ELA for Achievement First’s Greenfield initiative.
 Currently she serves as an education consultant and instructional coach working across the east coast and virtually.
 Corey earned her B.A. from George Washington University in psychology and sociology and holds a M.S. from Touro College.

-Christina began her career teaching seventh grade math as a Teach for America corps member at Achievement First East New York Middle School in Brooklyn.
+Now in her third year as a Mentor Teacher, Christina began her career teaching seventh-grade math as a Teach for America corps member at Achievement First East New York Middle School in Brooklyn.
 Over three years, she increased student proficiency on the New York Common Core mathematics exam by 43 percentage points.
 She then joined the school’s leadership team as academic dean for math, coaching and developing teachers and managing the math department.
 The following year her school achieved 92 percent proficiency across all grades on the New York Common Core math exam.
-Currently, Christina also coaches history.
-Christina earned a B.A. in public policy, with a minor in education and political science, from Duke University and an M.A. from Relay Graduate School of Education.
-She is pursuing an M.Ed. in education leadership from Harvard’s Graduate School of Education.
+Currently, Christina works as an education consultant specializing in teacher coaching and development.
+Christina earned a B.A. in public policy with a minor in education and political science from Duke University and an M.A. from Relay Graduate School of Education.
+She is pursuing a M.Ed. in education leadership from Harvard’s Graduate School of Education.

 Evan began his career with Teach for America in Yazoo City, Mississippi, where he taught tenth-grade English and was named Yazoo City Teacher of the Year in 2015.
 Since then he has served as grade-level chair, associate academic dean, and seventh-grade literature teacher at the Achievement First Apollo Middle School in Brooklyn.
 In 2018, Evan’s students posted the highest growth on the New York Common Core English Language Arts exam in the network.
 Evan earned Achievement First’s Stage 5 Distinction, the network’s highest distinction, awarded for student achievement, student character development, quality of instruction and planning, and contribution to team achievement.
 Evan earned his B.A. in political science with a minor in Russian at the University of Washington and an M.A. from Relay Graduate School of Education.